Interstate 84 in Idaho: Renumbering and reconstruction

 On May 1, 1980, I-80N was renumbered to I-84 to eliminate confusion with the western section of the non-suffixed I-80, which split from I-80N in Salt Lake City and continued west to San Francisco.
 The change was approved by AASHTO in July 1977 and resulted in the replacement of 1,000 signs along the freeway in Idaho.

 Several rest areas on I-84 were closed in 1992 due to budget cuts and maintenance issues and their restoration was dependent on several federal highway bills that were never passed.

 To address increasing traffic congestion in the Boise metropolitan area, fueled by population growth and suburban development, the Idaho Transportation Department (ITD) has widened 24 mi of I-84 with funds from a bond sale approved by the state legislature in 2005.
 A 6 mi section between eastern Nampa and Meridian was widened to six lanes in October 2009 and eight lanes in August 2011 as part of a $113 million expansion project.
 The agency has also built several single-point urban interchanges (SPUIs) in Meridian and Boise to improve efficiency.

 Construction of a widened eight-lane section of I-84 through Nampa began in July 2019 and was completed two years later at a cost of $150 million.
 The project included several new overpasses and rebuilt interchanges—including one SPUI—from Franklin Boulevard to Karcher Road (SH-55).
-A second phase to expand the freeway to six lanes for 4 mi through Caldwell began construction in 2021 and is expected to be completed in 2023 at a cost of $300 million.
-Further work, extending northwest to the SH-44 interchange near Middleton, is under design and study as of 2021.
+A second phase to expand the freeway to six lanes for 4 mi through Caldwell began construction in 2021 and was completed in August 2023 at a cost of $300 million.
+The third phase, extending north to Centennial Way, is planned to begin construction in 2023; the final phase to the SH-44 interchange near Middleton is under design and study as of 2021.

 In 2017, the ITD also began work to resurface and restore fifteen bridges on I-84 that had deteriorated over their lifespan.
 The project also included pavement repair and improvements on 21 mi of the highway in the Magic Valley region.

 In 2014 and 2019, because of increased speeds and the installation of new interchanges at Declo and Twin Falls, the ITD closed the Jerome rest area and extended the Cotterell rest area to make way for a new weigh station.
 To remedy this Idaho joined the Interstate Oasis Program and opened three truck stops in Twin Falls and Jerome.